 “We’ve had over 20,000 records entered into the system using the tool within the first month of launch, and users have seen up to 80% time savings,” Fuger said.
 “For those who have gone through the pain of having to copy and paste, it’s been revolutionary.”

-In recognition of this drive for innovation, Digital Measures by Watermark was recently named Overall EdTech Solution of the Year by EdTech Breakthrough, a recognition of the solution’s ability to manage complex, multi-step processes while allowing users to focus on using data to drive improvements rather than simply collecting it.
+In recognition of this drive for innovation, Faculty Success (formerly Digital Measures) by Watermark was recently named Overall EdTech Solution of the Year by EdTech Breakthrough, a recognition of the solution’s ability to manage complex, multi-step processes while allowing users to focus on using data to drive improvements rather than simply collecting it.
 But the team isn’t done innovating, and more enhancements are on the horizon.
-“Digital Measures and faculty activity reporting is just one piece of the puzzle.
-There’s a bigger framework,” Bartel said.
-“We’re listening to our clients and leveraging technological advances to solve the problems they face.”